 Why are we now willing to walk non clients through some of the best kept secrets of the super rich?

-Because of the recent sea change in the U S tax code, The Tax Cuts And Jobs Act (TCJA), many tax payers recognize the inevitable need to replace their outdated tax planning strategies.
-In return for lower top tax rates, most of the previously allowed and encouraged deductions have been substantially reduced, restricted or repealed entirely.
+Because of the recent sea change in the U S tax code, from The Tax Cuts And Jobs Act (TCJA) to the Biden tax plans, many need to replace their outdated tax planning strategies.
+Higher tax rates, new taxes, with most of the previously allowed and encouraged deductions are to be substantially reduced, restricted or repealed entirely.

 As a result, most of the best tax plans that kept the effective top rates around 26 - 28% for those with AGI over $500k are now dashed wrecks on the rocks - or at least taking on water and sinking fast.